 PB1046 overcomes the inherently poor in vivo stability and bioavailability of the native VIP peptide and has demonstrated prolonged circulatory drug exposure.
 Moreover, PB1046 was designed to be relatively selective for binding to the VPAC2 receptor, which may reduce gastrointestinal side effects associated with excessive activation of the VPAC1 receptor.

 PhaseBio is developing PB1046 for the treatment of PAH, a rare but fatal disease lacking treatments that effectively reverse disease progression and improve long-term patient outcomes.
 PB1046 has been shown to be highly effective in a preclinical model of PAH.

 PB1046 has the potential to provide important clinical benefits in patients with multiple forms of cardiomyopathy and heart failure, including cardiomyopathy due to the loss of dystrophin function, chemotherapy-induced cardiomyopathy, and heart failure with preserved or reduced ejection fraction.
-Multiple preclinical studies have demonstrated the benefits of PB1046 in each of these conditions, due to its ability to induce positive cardiac inotropic (contractility) and lusitropic (relaxation) effects without an increase in myocardial oxygen demand.
+Multiple preclinical studies have demonstrated the benefits of PB1046 in each of these conditions, due to the therapy’s ability to induce positive cardiac inotropic (contractility) and lusitropic (relaxation) effects without an increase in myocardial oxygen demand.

 PB1046 for Cystic Fibrosis

 Cystic fibrosis is an autosomal recessive disease caused by a mutation in the gene encoding the CFTR chloride channel, which leads to chronic lung infections.
 In normal epithelia, VIP stimulates CFTR processing / recycling and regulates chloride ion secretion.

-PhaseBio is conducting pre-clinical studies to confirm the potential of PB1046 and PB1120 as disease-modifying therapies in cystic fibrosis.
+PhaseBio is conducting pre-clinical studies to confirm the potential of PB1046 as a disease-modifying agent in cystic fibrosis.
 Additional information can be found here: VIP-ELP Fusion Molecules PB1120 and PB1046 Correct F508del-CFTR Dysfunction.